-On October 2, 2018, the parties amended the Earn-In Agreement by extending the third earn-in period for an additional 2 years, meaning that the third rarn-in period now expires on November 30, 2020.
-As a result of the extension, B2Gold and the Company may, if the third earn-in is exercised by B2Gold, separately exercise a call or put option to transfer the balance of Razorback for US\$8,500,000 that expires on January 2, 2020 and January 2, 2022 respectively, an extension of 2 years beyond the original agreement.
+On October 2, 2018, the parties amended the Earn-In Agreement by extending the third earn-in period for an additional 2 years, meaning that the third earn-in period now expires on November 30, 2020.
+As a result of the extension, B2Gold and the Company may, if the third earn-in is exercised by B2Gold, separately exercise a call or put option to transfer the balance of Razorback for US\$8,500,000 (net of certain payments made by B2Gold to the Company to date of exercise) that expires on January 2, 2022, an extension of 2 years beyond the original agreement (call option) and 12 months from date of completion of the third earn-in (put option).

 In consideration of the extension, the Company received US\$150,000 before January 1, 2019 and a possible additional US\$100,000 on or before January 1, 2020 unless B2Gold withdraws from the agreement.
 If B2Gold withdraws from the agreement, B2Gold will transfer to the Company all ordinary shares held by B2Gold in Razorback for nil consideration.
-The Company would then hold 100% of the holding entity shares in Razorback, so 100% of EPL 3125.
+The Company would then hold 100% of the holding entity shares in Razorback, so 100% of EPL 3195.